alanng10/class-lang/Docue/Article/Single/a.md

 Glob field with field name Field in class Class is trigg set with Value from AreExecute.
 The mark input ref value to the field set.
+The mark Type is result Type of the field.

 GlobCallOperate is operate that trigg glob maide call.
 The operate has syntax that start with "glob" index word, follow by